dart-lang/language/working/augmentation-libraries/feature-specification.md

     `values`, and this rule just clarifies that this error is applicable for augmenting declarations as well.*

-*   An enum doesn't have any values after all augmentats are applied. *The grammar allows an enum declaration to not have any values so that other declarations of the same enum can add them, but ultimately the enum must end up with some.*
+*   An enum doesn't have any values after all augmentations are applied. *The grammar allows an enum declaration to not have any values so that other declarations of the same enum can add them, but ultimately the enum must end up with some.*